 11. The rabbits are aggressive or fearful.

 Of course you'll get the occasional bad-tempered brood doe, but that should be a small percentage of the breeder's animals.
 And there is no excuse for having an aggressive buck.
-This means either bad breeding or inhumane treatment of the animals.
-Rabbits are social creatures and need routine handling to become calm and well-behaved.
+Poor temperaments indicate either bad breeding or inhumane treatment of the animals.
+Rabbits need routine handling to become calm and well-behaved.

 12. The breeder focuses on color more than conformation.

-Yes, color is important.
-Yes, color is beautiful.
-But should color be the sole basis of what you breed for?
-No!
-The structure of the rabbit is the most important factor a breeder should be striving to improve.
+While responsible breeders will select a small number of colors to which they dedicate their barn, the structure of the rabbit is the most important factor a breeder should be striving to improve.
 Sure, there are some breeds (the Harlequin and English Spot come to mind) for which a specific color pattern is very important in the breed standard, but no one color is inherently "better" than another.
 Rarity of color is absolutely irrelevant in a show setting.
 Many breeders do have 'color projects', in which they work to produce superior type in rarer colors.
 That's great.
-But when people start breeding for ONLY color is where we have a problem.
+But when people start breeding solely for color is where we have a problem.

 13. The breeder tries to pressure you into a sale.

-Take.
-Your.
-Time.
+Take your time!
 Don't make an impulse purchase and regret it later.
 This happens all too often at rabbit shows, when the breeder is concerned that you might wander off and buy someone else's rabbit.
 Of course, be reasonable and understand that the breeder isn't going to reserve a rabbit for you forever while you decide.
-And don't impose upon their hospitality if you are meeting them at their house/barn etc. to choose a bunny.
+And don't impose upon their hospitality if you are meeting them elsewhere to choose a bunny.
 But expect them to give you at least a little while to make up your mind.

 Most breeders don't want to or need to advertise on Craigslist.
 Not only is it a sign that they've got rabbits that can't be sold elsewhere, but it can also be a sign of a rabbit mill - sort of like a puppy mill.